 e) Also sometimes known as "air holes", are bywashes which discharge into and not below a lock.
 These do not always function satisfactorily because:

 By-passing such "air holes" with adequate conventional bywashes resolves this problem.
-If such "air holes" are retained for heritage or other reasons, they can fulfill a useful water saving function in association with a conventional bywash by holding water in locks at the upper pound level if there is requirement to leave them empty.
+If such "air holes" are retained for heritage or other reasons, they can fulfil a useful water saving function in association with a conventional bywash by holding water in locks at the upper pound level if there is requirement to leave them empty.

 f) On river navigations the weirs and control structures in the river itself will usually render a bywash unnecessary.